Kevin Young on His Book “Night Watch,” Inspired by Death and Dante

 you are, in addition to being a great individual artist, are also an institutionalist of a kind.

-You know, not only are you attached to the New Yorker, which of course is the most important thing in the whole wide world, but you ran the Schoenberg Library.
+You know, not only you're attached to the New Yorker, which of course is the most important thing in the whole wide world, but you ran the Schoenberg Library.

 How do you feel about that, and how does it ease into your work at all, do you think?